rndmorris/Salis-Arcana/docs/commands.md

 | `<upgrade [upgrade[ upgrade]]>` |    Yes    | A list of one to five upgrade ids to be applied.
 Use tab-completion, or see the table below (vanilla Thaumcraft only), to view available upgrades. |
 |      `--player <username>`      |    No     | If set, apply upgrades to the specified player's held focus instead of your own.                                                                   |

-The `upgrade` argument is presented in the form `internalid-name`.
+The `upgrade` argument is presented in the form `internalId-defaultLocalizedName`.
 The upgrades available as part of base Thaumcraft are presented below.
 Upgrades added by Thaumcraft addons should be automatically supported by the command.

 |      Upgrade      | Internal Id | Expected Argument  |